 I’ve performed in several small black box theaters in Chicago.

 My go to karaoke song is “Suspicious Minds” by The King, Elvis Presley.
-It’s a hat tip to “Eating With Elvis” on Friday nights in college.
-The night before cross country meets, each runner prepared a full box of Kraft Macaroni & Cheese and attempted to eat all of it within the song’s 4:32 duration.
+It’s a hat tip to “Eating With Elvis” with the cross country team on Friday nights in college.
+Every Friday, each runner prepared a full box of Kraft Macaroni & Cheese and attempted to eat all of it within Suspicious Minds’ 4:32 duration.
 I succeeded on more than one occasion.

 When I’m not acting, I teach a “Small Business Publicity: PR 101” workshop at General Assembly and publicize small to mid-size companies, their products and their people, as a freelance public relations consultant.